 5. Report back to your congregation the election results, actions taken by Convention on resolutions, and share the Bishop’s Address

-6. Expenses for congregations or delegates to pay:
+6. Expenses for congregations or delegates (depending on what your congregation decides) to pay:

 • Mileage to and from Convention